 4. Energy Drinks Are Bad for Your Heart

 There are lots of reasons energy drinks are evil, but this one might take the cake.
 Energy drinks are a popular choice during exercise and when out at a club, and so many people drink them one after another.
-Not only could this lead to caffeine intoxication as mentioned earlier, but recent research suggests possible heart problems: “angina (chest pain), cardiac arrhythmia (irregular heartbeat)”—“even sudden death.”
+Not only could this lead to caffeine intoxication as mentioned earlier, but recent research suggests possible heart concerns: “angina (chest pain), cardiac arrhythmia (irregular heartbeat)” — “even sudden death."

 One Final Thought